 CSV File Format

 When the goal plan CSV template is opened it will contain information similar to the screenshot below.
-The first 5 rows of the template represent the information and header column for this CSV file. .
+The first 5 rows of the template represent the information and header column for this CSV file.
+These 5 rows should not be modified.
+This includes the columns defined in the 5th row.
 The header column row defines what types of values should be placed in the rows beneath them.
 Here's a table describing the header types.